MicrosoftDocs/memdocs/memdocs/intune/fundamentals/frontline-worker-overview.md

 ✔️ If the device is GMS enabled and is in the [Android Enterprise recommended list](https://www.android.com/enterprise/recommended/) (opens Android's web site), then use Android Enterprise enrollment.

 ❌ If these devices are used in a country/region that blocks GMS, then Android Enterprise enrollment isn't supported.
-Instead, look into Android (AOSP) enrollment.
+Instead, use Android (AOSP) enrollment.

 # [Android (AOSP)](#tab/aosp)